adjtomo/pyadjoint/docs/waveform.rst

 .. warning::

     Please refer to the original paper [Tromp2005]_ for rigorous mathematical derivations of this misfit function.
-This documentation page only serves to summarize their results for the purpose of explaining the underlying code.

 This is the simplest of all misfits and is defined as the squared difference between observed and synthetic data.